-Born from practicality and necessity, Local History & Archives' "Where-to-Look" is an indispensable fixture of the department, connecting staff and members to what they need to find within Local History & Archives' collections.
-Visit Local History & Archives today, and staff will happily show you how to use it in your own research.
+Born from practicality and necessity, Local History and Archives' "Where-to-Look" is an indispensable fixture of the department, connecting staff and members to what they need to find within Local History and Archives' collections.
+Visit Local History and Archives today, and staff will happily show you how to use it in your own research.